 To understand the threat of scratched platters, first you have to understand what hard disk platters are.

-The platters are the disks in your hard disk drive.
+The platters are the disks in your hard disk drive that contain all of your data on the thin layer of platinum alloy coating the surfaces.
 Modern hard drive platters are either 2.5 inches or 3.5 inches in diameter.
 They are like CDs or DVDs, but smaller and more complex.
 They also store their data quite differently.

 CDs, DVDs, and Blu-Ray disks are optical data storage media.
 Little pits are arranged on the disks so that a laser can read the pits as “0”s and the gaps between them as “1”s.
 These “0”s and “1”s make up all the data on the disks.

 Hard drive platters, on the other hand, are magnetic storage media.
-Their surfaces are completely flat and covered with a thin magnetic substrate.
+Their surfaces are completely flat and covered with a thin layer of magnetic substrate made from platinum and a handful of other metals.
 Which parts of the disks are “0”s and which are “1”s is determined by the magnetic field of incredibly tiny portions of the coating on the disks.

 Hard drive platters have billions of these regions per each surface of the platter, and hard drives have several platters inside them.
 Western Digital’s Ultrastar He8 hard drive, for example, has seven platters, each capable of holding 1.2 terabytes of data.